jnstockley/AddressBookCLI/README.md

 What`s to come in later versions
   - RSA Encryption with public and private key
   - More ways to manipulate the data on the mySQL server
+  - Program Updater
+  - Ability for program to produce logs

 Any other questions tweet me on twitter @jackstockley_ and Ill add it here